Eschatologue/CM_wiki/docs/class/magus/spellbreaker.md

 ***Attack Advantage.*** You have Advantage on any weapon attack rolls you make as part of [Spellstrike] and [Spellsunder] against your Mark.

 ***Maximum Damage.*** When you hit your Mark with a [Spellstrike] attack, you can end your [Baleful Mark] to cause your attack, including the spell, to deal maximum damage.
-After you do so, you can't Mark that creature again until you finish a Long Rest.
+After you do so, you can't Mark that creature again until you finish a **:rest-long: Long Rest**.

 [Baleful Mark]: #level-3-baleful-mark
 [Spellsight]: index.md#level-5-spellsight